mmoult/SPIRV-Interpreter/README.md

 - Specify inputs and print outputs in YAML or JSON
 - Generate template files for expected inputs
 - Check against expected results
-- Verbose trace of program execution
+- Verbose trace and interactive program execution
 - 8 test examples, and counting

 ## Use